Poker Palace

 Poker Palace is a locals casino located at 2757 North Las Vegas Boulevard in North Las Vegas, Nevada, near Nellis Air Force Base.
+Closed for renovations under new ownership in October 2025, the casino is expected to re-open in April 2026 under a new name, Club Fortune North.

 History

 The property was constructed in 1951.
 Originally known as the Jet Bar, it was renamed Bunny's Bar in 1955, after owner Bernard "Bunny" Karshen.
 The bar was popular among employees of the nearby Nellis Air Force Base.
 In April 1974, Marvin E. Coleman (also known as Mickey Coleman) and his wife, Laura Coleman, purchased 0.48 acre of land, including the bar.
 The Colemans added a casino that year.
 Measuring approximately 700 sqft, it featured one blackjack table, two pool tables, and eight slot machines.
 It operated as Bunny's Casino during 1978, and was renamed Mickey's Casino later that year.
 In June 1979, the Colemans purchased an adjacent 1.38 acre of land, directly east of the casino.
 It was renamed Poker Palace on September 19, 1980.

 In 1994, the Poker Palace became the first casino in the Las Vegas Valley to introduce a tax service within the property, an idea that was well received by customers.
 The concept was initially dismissed by other locals casinos for being unusual, but the Palace Station and Mahoney's Silver Nugget later adopted the idea.
 In 1997, the Poker Palace was one of nine casinos in the Las Vegas area to offer SportXction, a new interactive betting system.
 In November 1998, to improve on the image of North Las Vegas, the Colemans opened a new, upscale restaurant at the Poker Palace named Laura's Vineyard.
 The Poker Palace was one of two Las Vegas casinos to provide sign-up services for SportXction, until the service was suspended in May 2000.

 In June 2000, the Poker Palace was approved for a 4750 sqft expansion of the property to include a senior citizen bingo hall.
 Marvin Coleman also planned to construct a 114-space parking lot for employees.
 In November 2003, it was reported that the Poker Palace's blackjack-like table game was largely tilted toward the casino's advantage.
 The Poker Palace celebrated its 30th anniversary with a $30,000 giveaway throughout May 2004, with a special anniversary party planned for June 5, 2004.